Drainage Careers Advice: How Chris Went From Trainee Drainage Engineer to CCTV Systems Manager

 What advice would you have for people starting in the industry?

-Drainage service isn’t a 9 – 5 industry – you might be out the door at 7am but then out working until midnight on some days.
-So a willingness to do adapt is very important.
+Drainage service isn’t a 9 – 5 industry.
+Sometimes you might be out the door at 7 a.m but then out working until midnight.
+So, a willingness to do adapt is essential.

-So is a willingness to do a great job and offer a great service.
-For example, arriving at a customer’s house at 7pm to clear a blockage after a hard day’s work and still being able to be enthusiastic shows great character.
-The last impression they want to get is that you’re not enthusiastic – their world has probably been turned upside down with a lack of basic facilities and possibly foul waste flooding and they need to know they can depend on you.
+So is a willingness to do a great job and offer excellent great service.
+For example, arriving at a customer’s house at 7 p.m to clear a blockage after a hard day’s work and still being able to be enthusiastic shows great character.
+The last impression they want to get is that you’re not excited.
+Their world has probably been turned upside down by a lack of basic facilities and possibly foul waste flooding, and they need to know they can depend on you.

 Attitude is more important than skills

-Skills ultimately are not as important as your character.
-What I’ve learned over the years is that our industry is full of people from all walks of life and we can train them up to a very high standard.
+Skills are ultimately less critical than character.
+Over the years I’ve learned that our industry is full of people from all walks of life, and we can train them up to a very high standard.

-Sometimes people come to us with no formal qualifications or lower than average reading and writing abilities and even dyslexia, but we never write them off.
+Sometimes people come to us with no formal qualifications and lower than average reading and writing abilities or even dyslexia, but we never write them off.
 In fact, we support them fully.
-We can train them up to do a great job and be trusted to operate and maintain state of the art equipment that can cost upwards of £500,000.
-But only if their attitude is right.
+We can train them up to do a great job and trust them to operate and maintain state-of-the-art art equipment that can cost upwards of £500,000 — but only if their attitude is right.

 Why is Lanes a good employer?

-There are obviously many different levels at which a Lanes employee might sit, meaning the benefits and perks will be completely different for each person at each level of seniority.
+There are many different levels at which a Lanes employee might sit, meaning the benefits and perks will be entirely different for each person at each level of seniority.

-But in my opinion, the flexibility of the job is one of the best things.
-At my level, if I need to drop the kids off at school then I can do that, as long as I’m doing my work, getting to my meetings and making everyone happy.
-Work/life balance is very important to Lanes Group and that is just one of many great benefits of working for the company.
+However, the flexibility of the job is one of the best things.
+At my level, if I need to drop the kids off at school, then I can do that, as long as I’m doing my work, getting to my meetings and making everyone happy.
+Work/life balance is critical to Lanes Group, which is one of many great benefits of working for the company.

-I also am very lucky to be provided with and utilise state of the art computers, software and equipment.
-As market leaders in our sector, Lanes has invested heavily in the best tools to do the job.
+I am very lucky to be provided with and utilise state-of-the-art computers, software, and equipment.
+As a market leader in our sector, Lanes has invested heavily in the best tools to do the job.

 Another fantastic perk of the job is the travel.
-As Lanes Group has nationwide cover with lots of individual operating centres, I’ve visited and worked in lots of different places with Lanes and spent time in many cities and towns that I otherwise wouldn’t have been able to go to.
+As Lanes Group has a nationwide cover with many individual operating centres, I’ve visited and worked in lots of different places and spent time in cities and towns that I otherwise wouldn’t have been able to go to.
 I have even managed to travel abroad to different countries as part of my role.

 One particular place I am very fond of is Aberdeen; I was seconded to this depot for a little over a year.
-When I arrived at the Aberdeen’s office door on the first day, I was quite nervous and I didn’t know anyone, but because it was a Lanes office I knew how it was going to work and the kinds of people I’d be working alongside.
+When I arrived at the office door on the first day, I was pretty nervous and I didn’t know anyone, but because it was a Lanes office, I knew how it would work and the kinds of people I’d be working alongside.
 When I got in there, I was immediately made to feel at home and was quite sad to leave that secondment.
-But they gave me a great send-off which I’ll never forget.
-I’ve made some great, long-lasting friendships across the whole of the UK thanks to this job.
+But they gave me a great send-off, which I’ll never forget.
+Thanks to this job, I’ve made some great, long-lasting friendships across the whole of the UK.

 Popular searches